bpulito/testrepo/jellybeans.md

 # Jellybeans are delicious

 Jellybeans are one of the most diverse foods known to the modern world.
-Despite their bean-like shape, a jellybean is surprisingly not a legume or vegetable, but rather a sugar-based candy.
+Despite their bean-like shape, a jellybean is surprisingly not a legume or vegetable.
+Rather, jellybeans are a sugar-based candy.

 ## Number of flavors